-Based on table 9, the results of the partial statistical analysis indicate that work engagement is a predictor of job motivation with a significance value of 0.000 < 0.01 and organizational citizenship behavior partially becoming a predictor of job motivation with a significance value of 0.000 < 0.01.
-Based on the significance values of $\beta$ = 0.290, p < 0.05 and $\beta$ =<442, p < 0.05, it can be concluded that both variables have an influence on job motivation.
+Based on the results of partial statistical analysis, it shows that work engagement and organizational citizenship behavior are predictors of job motivation.
+Based on the significance values of β 0.290 p < 0.05 and β p < -442.
+It can be concluded that both variables have an influence on job motivation.
+The following linear equation was obtained from the analysis:

-$$Y = 0.442X1 + 0.290X2$$
+$$Y = -442X1 + 290X2$$

-- 1) It is known that the regression coefficient for work engagement is 442, which can be interpreted as every one-unit increase in organizational citizenship behavior positively, job motivation decreases by 442. - 2) The regression coefficient for organizational citizenship behavior is 0.290, which indicates that every one-unit increase in organizational citizenship behavior positively, job motivation increases by 0.290.
+- 1) It is known that the regression coefficient for work engagement is -442, which can be interpreted as every one-unit increase in organizational citizenship behavior positively, job motivation decreases by 442. - 2) The regression coefficient for organizational citizenship behavior is 0.290, which indicates that every one-unit increase in organizational citizenship behavior positively, job motivation increases by 0.290.
 Effective contribution is a way to determine the extent of the effective contribution of each variable.
 Then, to determine the contribution of each independent variable to the dependent variable.
-Then it can be calculated using the following formula: - SE X1 = $\beta$ value x correlation coefficient X1 Y x 100% - SE $X2 = \beta$ value x correlation coefficient X2 Y x 100%
+Then it can be calculated using the following formula: - SE X1 = β value x correlation coefficient X1 Y x 100% - SE X2 = β value x correlation coefficient X2 Y x 100%

-In this $\beta$ value, the value used in the calculation is the standardized value, which is used to compare the magnitude of the influence of the independent variable and the dependent variable.
+In this β value, the value used in the calculation is the standardized value, which is used to compare the magnitude of the influence of the independent variable and the dependent variable.
 Here is an overview of the effective contribution of each independent variable: